-We intend to apply to list our shares of common stock on the The Nasdaq Global Market under the trading symbol "AFIB."
+Our common stock has been approved for listing on the The Nasdaq Global Select Market under the trading symbol "AFIB."

 In connection with this offering, the underwriters may engage in stabilizing transactions, which involves making bids for, purchasing and selling shares of common stock in the open market for the purpose of preventing or retarding a decline in the market price of the common stock while this offering is in progress.
 These stabilizing transactions may include making short sales of the common stock, which involves the sale by the underwriters of a greater number of shares of common stock than they are required to purchase in this offering, and purchasing shares of common stock on the open market to cover positions created by short sales.
-Short sales may be "covered" shorts, which are short positions in an amount not greater than the underwriters' option to purchase additional shares referred to above, or may be "naked" shorts, which are short positions in excess of that amount.
-The underwriters may close out any covered short position either by exercising their option to purchase additional shares, in whole or in part, or by purchasing shares in the open market compared to the price at which the underwriters will consider, among other things, the price of shares available for purchase in the open market compared to the price at which the underwriters may purchase shares through the option to purchase additional shares.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market that could adversely affect investors who purchase in this offering.
-To the extent that the underwriters create a naked short position, they will purchase shares in the open market to cover the position.
+Short sales may be "covered" shorts, which are short positions in an amount not greater than the underwriters may close out any covered short position either by exercising their option to purchase additional shares, in whole or in part, or by purchase in the open market compared to the price at which the underwriters may purchase shares through the option to purchase additional shares.
+A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the common stock in the open market to cover the position.